-The message for all involved is that the process should be centred on a woman's choice, and that everyone has a professional responsibility to provide effective systems that facilitate that choice with sensitivity and confidence; that the systems will work well; and that inter-agency working is smooth and effective.
+The message for all involved is that the process should be centred on a woman's choice, and that everyone has a professional responsibility to provide effective systems that facilitate that choice with sensitivity and confidence.
+Procedures and documents need to be clear, accessible and well-articulated.
+Staff need to be educated, supported, and sensitive in providing this element of caring for those who are experiencing pregnancy loss.
+Providers of care need to have confidence that systems work well and that interagency working is smooth and effective.